mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_packaging.rst

 .. note::

    By no coincidence, the :file:`setup.py` is a Python file.
-We use Python to interprete it, meaning that we can process information using
+We use Python to interpret it, meaning that we can process information using
    Python to define the arguments for the :code:`setup()` function.

 All arguments defined above are quite self-explanatory and are passed to the :code:`setup()` function available at the :code:`setuptools` module built into Python.